nicholaseager/nicholaseager.github.io/_pages/prints.md

 ---
 title: Prints
-subtitle: Thank you for your interest in prints by Nicholas Eager Photography.
+description: Thank you for your interest in prints by Nicholas Eager Photography.
-description: Nicholas Eager Photography Prints
 ---

 {% include gallery.html